 Alcohol ink is sold in small bottles and often you can buy a multi-pack.
 Here’s a shopping list of everything I bought for my first alcohol ink art experiments – including the exact colors I got:

-- Alcohol inks (I bought two 3-packs: this one (Mariner-Indigo/Mermaid/Teakwood) and this one – it’s called Lakeshore)
+- Alcohol inks: I bought two 3-packs: this one (Mariner-Indigo/Mermaid/Teakwood) and this one (it’s called Lakeshore) and then later bought this whole 24 color mega set

 - Alcohol blending solution